EdJoPaTo/html-inline/readme.md

 # HTML Inline

-> Reads an html file and inlines all the images with base64
+> Reads an HTML file and inlines all the images and stylesheets

-This allows for html files which are self contained.
+This allows for HTML files which are self-contained.
-For whatever reason no Markdown to HTML tool seems to be be able to do so.

 Replaces